Sophia Dussek

-Sophia Giustina Dussek (née Corri; later Moralt; Edinburgh, 1 May 1775 – London, ca. 1831) was a Scottish singer, pianist, harpist, and composer of Italian descent.
+Sophia Giustina Dussek (née Corri; later Moralt; 1 May 1775 in Edinburgh – c.
+1831 in London) was a Scottish singer, pianist, harpist, and composer of Italian descent.

 In 1792, Dussek married the composer Jan Ladislav Dussek.
 Following Jan's death in 1812, Sophia married the violist John Alvis Moralt.
 The couple lived in Paddington, where she founded a music school.

 The opus 2 sonatas were published in at least 3 editions in the 1790s by the Corri-Dussek company in London as by Madame Dussek, and there is no reason to doubt that the 6 sonatas of opus 2, including the famous C minor sonata published and misattributed by Schott as by JL, are anything but the work of Sophia.
 Paris editions of opus 2 published by Pleyel only bear the name Dussek, leading Zabaleta to his misattribution, but nobody actually claimed opus 2 as the work of JL rather than Dussek before the mid-20th century.